By Thomas Haus, M.D., Family Medicine

 - Make sure everyone working on the farm is trained in first aid.

 - Keep all equipment in good repair, including yourself.
-Feeling fatigue while operating machinery can be dangerous.
+Feeling fatigued while operating machinery can be dangerous.

 - Store dangerous items such as machinery, firearms, and chemicals behind locked doors and remove keys to a safe place.